 A sore throat (pharyngitis) is characterized by a scratchy, irritated throat that sometimes makes swallowing or breathing painful.
 The most common reason for chronic pharyngitis is a viral infection, such as a cold, which goes away on its own.
 When a sore throat does not go away on its own after about a week, it is considered a chronic condition and should be evaluated by an ear, nose and throat specialist.

-What are the causes of chronic sore throat?
+What are the causes of a chronic sore throat?

 A sore throat that won’t go away on its own could indicate a range of illnesses.
 Common sore throat causes include: